zengenti/contensis-react-base/README.md

 ## Key scripts :vertical_traffic_light: :page_with_curl:

-- `npm install` - install dependencies so we can use the application
+- `npm install` - install dependencies so we can get started
 - `npm start` - start the application in development mode
 - `npm run storybook` - start storybook in development mode
 - `npm run build` - build the application into production-ready client and server-side bundles